Welcome to the NFM Foundation Training Programme

 About the NFM Foundation Training Programme

 It takes place over four modules over approximately four months.
-We understand changing career and learning new skills can be challenging, especially if you are juggling an already-busy schedule.
+We understand changing career and learning new skills can be challenging, especially if you are juggling an already busy schedule.
 That is why we have structured our course to aid your learning but to ensure you still achieve the highest quality of training, skill and qualification to enable you to become an effective mediator.

 The course is structured so that it uses a range of teaching styles and techniques.
 Some work is completed through distance learning using our online facilities.
-This gives you flexibility to undertake the tasks and assignments at a time and pace most suited to your needs.
+This gives you the flexibility to undertake the tasks and assignments at a time and pace most suited to your needs.

 You will however have to complete the distance learning modules before attending the classroom/group work modules.
 The distance learning modules take around 20 hours per module to complete, and we allow approximately 30 days for each module.
 The classroom modules follow the distance learning programme and give you an opportunity to put theory into practice.